jedcn/reveal-ck/config/index.md

 title:      "My Presentation!"
 theme:      "night"
 transition: "page"
+revealjs_config:
+  autoSlide: 5000
+  loop: true
 ```

 ## author

-The value here, if any, will appear as a `<meta>` tag in your slides.
+The value here, if any, will appear as a `<meta>` tag indicating
+authorship in your slides.

 ## title